molusingh/CS-325-Project-Group-6/README.md

 # run the program
 ./2opt
+./2opt inputFile

-# provide the file name when prompted for the TSP problem
+# provide the file name when prompted for the TSP problem, if inputFile not provided
+# as a command line argument
 file_name.txt

 # get results